HiIAmTzeKean/SC2079-MDP-Group-21/api/README.md

     python api.py
     ```

-Server application and Swagger documentation will be running on http://localhost:5000 or http://{your local IP}:5000
+Server application and Swagger documentation will be running on http://localhost:5000 or http://{your local IP}:5000.
+Make sure to point the web simulator or RPI code to the URL that this server is running on.